fliverdev/rider/README.md

 ## Credits

-This project is primarily developed by a bunch of Computer Engineering students at NMIMS's MPSTME:
+This project is primarily developed by a trio of Computer Engineering students at NMIMS's MPSTME:

 -   [Urmil Shroff](https://github.com/urmilshroff)
 -   [Priyansh Ramnani](https://github.com/prince1998)